 What Is Workers Compensation?

 Workers compensation is an insurance system put in place to help injured workers who need medical care and financial assistance when they get injured at work or doing job-related activities.
-Under Georgia Workers Compensation Law, injured workers are entitled to medical costs, including surgery, hospital stays, etc., paid for by their employer’s insurance company.
+Under Buford Workers’ Compensation Law, injured workers are entitled to medical costs, including surgery, hospital stays, etc., paid for by their employer’s insurance company.

 You may also be entitled to other forms of compensation, such as vocational rehabilitation.
-However, it’s important to note that each state’s laws on workers comp benefits are different, which is precisely why it is crucial you contact a workers comp specialist lawyer.
+However, it’s important to note that each state’s laws on workers’ compensation benefits are different, which is precisely why it is crucial you contact a Buford workers’ compensation lawyer.

 What Should I Do if I Get Hurt On The Job?